DT2293/IOTAPP/README.md

   - User authentication using JWT, each user manages multiple devices (deviceId)

-  - Data from Blynk is fetched and stored to MongoDB for tracking

 Technologies
   - Hardware: ESP32 + fire, temperature, humidity sensors